takkyuuplayer/aws-advent-calendar-2017/01-code-commit.md

 * Only limited people can access
 * From specific location

-which seem to be accomplished by CodeCommit with IAM user.
+which is accomplished by CodeCommit with IAM user.

+## Conclusion

+LGTM to store sensitive information in CodeCommit.

 ## Prior Notice